 Learn more about the benefits of chair yoga for office workers.

-But better still would be to do a variety of hip openers that create balance and movement in the entire hip joint.
+Better still, do a variety of hip openers that create balance and movement in the entire hip joint.

-The below hip openers YouTube video guides you through a series of yoga poses focused on the outer hip, hip flexors, hamstrings, IT band and inner thighs (adductors).
+The hip openers YouTube video below guides you through a series of yoga poses focused on the outer hip, hip flexors, hamstrings, IT band, and inner thighs (adductors).
 Allow your body to relax into the poses, focusing on releasing tightness with every exhale.

 This vinyasa hip opener flow includes a sequence of yoga postures focused on creating space in the hips.